celphin/Equitable/README.md

-Some suporting files are found in: celphin/Equitable-Project
+Some suporting files are found here: https://github.com/celphin/Equitable-Project

 celphin/Equitable-Project/Equitable_Manual.pdf is a pdf containing a manual of the basic functions used for constructing an equitable transform from a 2 dimensional data set.
 For each function, examples are given to illustrate the use of the function.